 The men loaded the items into the victims’ cars, a Nissan Altima and a Honda CRV, and took off.
 The men set the vehicles ablaze six miles away, behind a shuttered school in Southeast.

-Later that day, D.C. police surrounded an abandoned house a few blocks away from where the vehicles were set alight and found the suspects and goods stolen from the Getachew home.
+Later that day, D.C. police surrounded an abandoned house a few blocks away from where the vehicles were set alight and found the suspects and goods stolen from the victims’ home.
 The man prosecutors said had the gun at the start of the crime, Andre Townsend, then 19, was on pretrial release in a case in which he allegedly assaulted two young men with a handgun.

-Getachew pleaded for harsh penalties for the perpetrators: “What we would like to see is justice being served to the fullest against these defendants.”
+In a written statement for Townsend’s sentencing, the victims pleaded for harsh penalties for the perpetrators: “What we would like to see is justice being served to the fullest against these defendants.”